Puget Sound Winter Sailing

 One thing a Puget Sound sailor can be sure of, if the wind from October to May is not from the south or southwest, it soon will be.

 Relatively warmer ocean water spots, perhaps caused by undersea volcanic activity in the Gulf of Alaska, cause the air molecules over them to rise, leaving areas of low atmospheric pressure behind.
-As the Earth turns from west to east under that low-pressure area, the low-pressure cell moves from west to east, all the while sucking air, generally from the south, to fill the void left behind.
+As the Earth turns from east to west under that low-pressure area, the low-pressure cell moves from west to east, all the while sucking air, generally from the south, to fill the void left behind.

 The resulting low-pressure cell slips southward because of the less dense atmosphere of warmer air molecules there.
 The Earth’s rotation causes the low-pressure cell to park over Vancouver Island, aided by the Vancouver Island coastal mountain range that forces the air upward, and then by the Canadian Rockies that do the same thing.